 And learning dog training only from books isn't going to bring sunshine and a smile on your face either.
 Seeing all live in videos is.
 For example, see The Online Dog Trainer Doggy Dan with his video training series.
-He is a TOP dog trainer, we can attest that, and he for once teaches dog owners means of dog training that he does apply himself.
+He truly is a TOP dog trainer, we can attest that, and he for once teaches dog owners means of dog training that he does apply himself.

 Means so easy and so effective, you can apply them too!
 And they will make such a difference to the relationship that you have with your dog.
 In my experience, Doggy Dan is years to decades ahead of most other dog trainers.
 And yet, because he offers it online, he for once doesn't charge dog owners $300 to $400 for some fragments of "dog training".
-What he charges is a steal, and yet so much better.
+What he charges is a steal, and yet comprehensive and so much better.
 Decide for yourself, check it out now.